 Different folklore traces the history and the name of this meal, but the current dish has its roots in African and West Indian traditions and was most likely brought over by slaves to North America.
 A recipe for Hoppin' John appears as early as 1847 in Sarah Rutledge's "The Carolina Housewife" and has been reinterpreted over the centuries by home and professional chefs.

-The custom began at the turn of the 20th century and was purportedly thought up by grape producers in the south with a bumper crop.
-Since then the tradition has spread to many Spanish-speaking nations.
+The custom began at the turn of the 20th century and was purportedly thought up by grape producers in the southern part of the country with a bumper crop.
+Since then, the tradition has spread to many Spanish-speaking nations.

 Those spending New Year's Eve in Madrid should head over to the Puerta del Sol before midnight.
 It's a lively square, surrounded by bars, restaurants and shopping, so it's a good place to be when the new year comes.

 Those who live in cities with large Mexican populations shouldn't have much trouble finding restaurants selling tamales to go for New Year's Eve and Day.
 But gourmands who want the real deal should head to Mexico City, where steamed tamales are sold from vendors on street corners day and night.
-They can also be found at established restaurants like Flor de Lis or Pujol or tamale specialists like Los Tamales y Algo Mas.
+They can also be found at established restaurants such as Pujol.

 In the Netherlands, fried oil balls, or oliebollen, are sold by street carts and are traditionally consumed on New Year's Eve and at special celebratory fairs.
 They are doughnut-like dumplings, made by dropping a scoop of dough spiked with currants or raisins into a deep fryer and then dusted with powdered sugar.

 In Amsterdam, be on the lookout for Oliebollenkraams, little temporary shacks or trailers on the street selling packets of hot fried oliebollen.

 Fresh marzipan made in the shape of little pigges.